Solar panels collect sunlight throughout the day and convert it into energy, which then powers household appliances.

 - Reduce your carbon footprint

 Tiering of solar panels

-Bloomberg New Energy Finance (BNEF) created 3 tiers as a way to distinguish between manufacturers in the renewable energy space, Tier 1, Tier 2 and Tier 3.
-Bloomberg’s Tiered system is based on the 'bankability' of solar manufacturers around the world.
+Bloomberg New Energy Finance (BNEF) created three tiers as a way to distinguish between manufacturers in the renewable energy space: Tier 1, Tier 2 and Tier 3.
+Bloomberg’s tiered system is based on the 'bankability' of solar manufacturers around the world.